-Cynisca – The First Woman to Win the Olympic Games of Ancient Greece
+Cynisca of Sparta – First Female Olympic Champion of Ancient Greece – 396 B.C.

 Painting of Cynisca by Sophie de Renneville, Published in From Mme.
 De Renneville, Biographie des femmes illustres de Rome, de la Grèce, et du Bas-Empire (Paris: Chez Parmantier, Libraire, 182